megz15/LibraSys/Readme.md

 ## Compile Svelte code

+Go to the svelte directory and run

+    $ npm run build

-Go to the svelte directory and run `npm run build -- --watch` This will generate the `public` directory that the server serves files from
+This will generate the `public` directory that the server serves files from.<br>
+Ignore the yellow warnings.

 ## Start redis-server and rabbitmq-server